 What’s more, according to the Say No To Palm Oil campaign, “Every hour an area the size of 300 football fields is cleared in Indonesia and Malaysia to make way for palm plantations.”
 Unbelievable!

-Levelling forests not only impacts the climate, but poses a very immediate threat to endangered species that live in these tropical areas.
+Leveling forests not only impacts the climate but poses a very immediate threat to endangered species that live in these tropical areas.

 2. Palm oil is driving orangutans to extinction

-Scientists predict that the fragile orangutan population could become extinct within our lifetime if we continue to destroy their home and natural habitats for palm oil plantations.
+Scientists predict that the fragile orangutan population could become extinct within our lifetime if we continue to destroy their homes and natural habitats for palm oil plantations.